About Our Chapter

 Members shall reside in or attend school in South of Northwest Highway, East of HWY 75, North of Interstate 30 and West of Interstate 635.
 Like all NCL, Inc. Chapters, Lakewood aims to foster the mother-daughter relationship by serving its communities together.

 Our chapter motto is Live.Love.Serve and we look forward each new year to keeping those words at the heart of who we are and what we do.
-We begin our 2020 year with all six Ticktocker classes being represented and will celebrate our first class of Seniors at our Senior Recognition in 2021.
 Our membership resides in the heart of East Dallas and we fully embrace the diversity, cultural experiences and philanthropy partner impact opportunities that our amazing community provides.

 Join Our Chapter

 Interested in joining our chapter?
 A Prospective Member must be sponsored by a current member of our chapter.
 Membership opportunities are dependent on Chapter openings.

 If you know someone in our Chapter, talk to her about getting started, membership obligations and our membership drive timeline.
 If you do not know someone in NCL, you are invited to complete this Membership Inquiry Form.

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

 Prospective members need to be sponsored by a current member of the National Charity League, Inc. (NCL) Chapter they wish to join.

 If you know someone in NCL, talk to her about her Chapter’s boundaries, membership obligations and membership drive timeline.